Image credit: © conceptcarz.com (Reproduction Or reuse prohibited).

 Hill would claim four victories in a Lightweight, and Salvadori and Peter Sutcliffe would enjoy many top-three finishes at venues like Silverstone, Goodwood, Mallory Park, and Snetterton.

-Jaguar built just 12 examples of the E-Type Lightweights, falling short of their original target of 18 cars.
+Jaguar built just 12 examples of the E-Type Lightweight, falling short of their original target of 18 cars.
 These E-Type Lightweights were sold exclusively to preferred customers and friends of managing director Frank 'Lofty' England.
 Jaguar also provided significant factory support for these cars.

 This particular example is the 10th of the 12-E-Type Lightweights built.
 It has had just three long-term caretakers, and it has never been disassembled or built in any significant manner.
 It is also the winner of the 1963 Australian GT Championship.